tristaneason/grizzlytargets/wp-content/plugins/wp-product-feed-manager/readme.txt

 3. Save and generate your feed

 == Changelog ==
+= 1.34.0 - 18/08/2021 =
+* Fixed an issue when using more than one filter in a "change values" option.
+* Fixed an issue that could leave a .0 in the result of a change values calculation.
+* Fixed an issue that would cause a sale_price below 1 to disappear from the feed.
+* Fixed an issue that prevented the buttons on the Edit Feed page to become selectable when editing a feed.
+* Fixed an issue causing an incorrect outcome when using the Weight source in a filter with a decimal value.
+* Tested on WooCommerce 5.6.

+= 1.33.0 - 14/07/2021 =
+* Added primary category support for the Rank Math SEO plugin.
+* Tested on WooCommerce 5.5.

+= 1.32.0 - 09/06/2021 =
+* Added the "strip tags" and "limit characters" actions to the edit value options.
+* Tested on WooCommerce 5.4.

+= 1.31.1 - 18/05/2021 =
+* Fixed an issue that caused a fatal PHP error when a feed with no selected Shop Categories is opened.

+= 1.31.0 - 13/05/2021 =
+* Fixed an issue that would add incorrect products to the feed in the case the feeds category selection contains categories that where removed from the shop.
+* Added the "Variation Parent Id" and "Product Parent Id" sources.
+* Added the "Highest Grouped Price" and "Lowest Grouped Price" sources to the list.
+* Fixed an issue where the GTIN of a product variation would not save to the database.
+* Tested on WooCommerce 5.3.0.

 = 1.30.0 - 13/04/2021 =
 * Tested on WooCommerce 5.2
 * Password protected products are now excluded from the feed.